Barbara Knopf of La Valle, WI

-For her vision, dedication and true passion to put a smile on people’s faces she is presented with the July (Awarded in October) 2013 Wisconsin Heroes Award.
+For her vision, dedication, and true passion to put a smile on people’s faces, Brigid is presented with the July (Awarded in October) 2013 Wisconsin Heroes Award.

 Mark Muench of Beechwood, Wisconsin

 Mark has dedicated his entire life to his hometown.
-He is a third generation fire-fighter, and has been a member of the Beechwood Volunteer Fire Department since 1974.
-During that time, besides being a fire fighter, he has served as a First Responder for 28 years, and Chief for the past 21 years.
-He has also worked for the Town of Scott for twenty one years as a road foreman.
-Whether it is plowing snow, fixing potholes or mowing ditches, he takes great pride in a job well done.
-Mark approaches both of his roles with pride, dedication and heart.
-Mark is the person out of town families call to check on their elderly loved ones in the winter to make sure they are okay.
-In his role of Fire Chief Mark is all hands-on.
+He is a third generation firefighter and has been a member of the Beechwood Volunteer Fire Department since 1974.
+He has also served as a First Responder for 28 years and as Fire Chief for the past 21 years.
+He worked for the Town of Scott for 21 years as a road foreman.
+Whether it is plowing snow, fixing potholes, or mowing ditches, he takes great pride in a job well done.
+Mark approaches both of his roles with pride, dedication, and heart.
+Mark is the person out-of-town families call to check on their elderly loved ones in the winter to make sure they are okay.
+In his role of Fire Chief, Mark is always hands-on.
 He is beside his men when there are hoses to be rolled up, trucks to be washed, and generators to be repaired.
-On a fire scene, he puts the safety of his men foremost.
-Throughout the years he has put in countless hours maintaining equipment and writing grants to update equipment.
-He has received a total of three-hundred and fifteen thousand dollars through his grant requests.
-He also involved his family and community in collecting cans to raise funds for scholarships to send children to Burn Camp through the Wisconsin Alliance for Fire Safety.
-In the beginning he was able to give $250 and now after five years of his efforts he is able to give $1,000.
+On a fire scene, he puts the safety of his men first.
+Throughout the years, he has put in countless hours maintaining equipment and writing grant requests to update old equipment.
+He has received a total of $315,000 through his grant requests.
+He also involves his family and community in collecting cans to raise funds for scholarships to send children to Burn Camp through the Wisconsin Alliance for Fire Safety.
+In the beginning, he was able to give $250, and now after five years of his efforts, he is able to give $1,000.

-For Muench’s heart filled efforts and dedication to the Beechwood Volunteer Fire Department, he is presented with the June 2013 Wisconsin Heroes Award.
+For Muench’s kind efforts and dedication to the Beechwood Volunteer Fire Department, he is presented with the June 2013 Wisconsin Heroes Award.

 Donna Walter of Oshkosh, Wisconsin

-Following the death of her late husband, Oshkosh resident Donna Walter was in search of a way to spend her time and put her talents to good use.
+Following the death of her husband, Oshkosh resident Donna Walter was in search of a way to spend her time and put her talents to good use.
 She found joy in volunteering her time at Aurora Medical Center in Oshkosh, and her selfless efforts have not gone unnoticed.
 She volunteers 30 hours a week at the medical center.
-Being a breast cancer survivor herself, she is able to relate to many patients on a regular basis.
+Being a breast cancer survivor herself, she is able to relate to many patients as they cope with the difficulties of battling illness.
 Donna’s time and dedication was so valuable to Aurora Medical Center that they created a special role just for her.
-Donna now serves as a Volunteer Ambassador, working as a liaison between patients, family members, visitors and caregivers.
-She even has her own office, phone extension and e-mail address, which is a huge kudos to her and her value.
+Donna now serves as Volunteer Ambassador, working as a liaison amongst patients, family members, visitors, and caregivers.
+She even has her own office, phone extension, and e-mail address, which is a huge kudos to her and her value.